Warner Bros. Discovery loses billions, stirs corporate controversies

 As the film industry suffers under low theater profits and multiple strikes, many entertainment conglomerates decide to take cost-cutting measures by firing large numbers of employees and canceling projects.
 This trend is damaging the works of many creatives in the industry, taking away jobs and destroying these companies’ reputations further and further.

 Warner Bros.
-Discovery, more widely known as Warner Bros., serves as a prime example for this trend, as it has made a series of questionable decisions that led to the loss of billions of dollars.
-Here are some major developments on this story and my thoughts on them.
+Discovery (WBD) serves as a prime example for this trend, as it has made a series of questionable decisions that led to the loss of billions of dollars.

-These losses are the results of many factors, including WBD’s recent loss in media rights for the NBA.
+These losses result from many factors, including WBD’s recent loss in media rights for the NBA.
 But one main contributor to the company’s current state is the decisions made by David Zaslav.
-He has led WBD since the mergers and acquisitions (M&A) deal that combined Warner Brothers and Discovery back in April of 2022.
+He has led WBD since the mergers and acquisitions (M&A) deal that combined Warner Brothers and Discovery back in April 2022.
 The company has not been able to recover financially after the deal.
 By the end of the third quarter of 2023, WBD’s gross debt stood at $45.3 billion, according to Forbes

 Since the merger, WBD has been criticized for a series of questionable corporate decisions.
-The most controversial decision by far was perhaps the cancellation of the ‘Batgirl’ movie.
-The film was in post-production by August 2022, with its budget reaching 90 million dollars, and was set to be released on the streaming service Max, formerly known as HBO Max.
-Despite the film being ready for release and the millions of dollars already spent, WBD decided to shelf ‘Batgirl’ indefinitely, as WBD executives determined that canceling and taking a tax write-off for the film would make more profit than releasing it.
+The most controversial decision by far was perhaps the cancellation of "Batgirl."
+The film was in post-production by August 2022, with its budget reaching $90 million, and was set to be released on the streaming service Max, formerly known as HBO Max.
+Despite the film being ready for release and the millions of dollars already spent, WBD decided to shelf "Batgirl" indefinitely, as WBD executives determined that canceling and taking a tax write-off for the film would make more profit than releasing it.

 Zaslav himself recently released a statement that he would be in favor of a presidential candidate that would deregulate major corporations and allow for more M&A deals, as he sees them happening more in the future.
 He told Bloomberg: “We just need an opportunity for deregulation, so companies can consolidate and do what we need to to be even better.”